 Steamboat briefs: Steamboat Today seeks editorial board members

-Steamboat Today is accepting letters of interest from readers who want to serve as community representatives on the newspaper's editorial board.
+Steamboat Springs — Steamboat Today is accepting letters of interest from readers who would like to serve as community representatives on the newspaper's editorial board.
 Individuals selected for the board will be asked to serve a four-month term beginning in May.

 The editorial board includes two community representatives and four members of the newspaper staff.